Skip to main content

 a sliver of unsalted butter

 In a bowl, mix the white wine vinegar and brown sugar until the sugar dissolves.
 Add the cucumber, red onion, basil leaves, and the thyme leaves removed from the stem.
 Toss to coat evenly in the sweetened vinegar.
-Cover and refrigerate for 30 to 60 minutes.
+Cover and refrigerate for 30-60 minutes.

 In a separate bowl, combine the lemon zest, lemon juice, chopped garlic, and a light pinch of sea salt.
 Add the scallops, turning gently to coat.
-Cover and refrigerate for 30 minutes and no longer than 60 minutes.
+Cover and refrigerate for 30 minutes, but no longer than 60 minutes.

 When ready to cook, heat a frying pan over high heat and add the sliver of butter.
 Once the butter melts, add the scallops along with about half of the lemon juice from the marinade.
 Sear for one to two minutes per side, until just cooked through.